Marumo Gallants F.C.: CAF Confederation Cup

 After Tshakhuma Tsha Madzivhandila had won the 2020–21 Nedbank Cup, Marumo Gallants' inaugural season saw them compete in the 2021–22 CAF Confederation Cup, having bought a Premiership licence from TTM.

 Gallants won their two legged first round tie against Futuro Kings 4–2 on aggregate.
 They lost the first leg 2–1, with Ndabayithethwa Ndlondlo scoring for Gallants, but won the second leg 3–0, with two goals from Celimpilo Ngema and one from Thabo Mnyamane.

 In the second round, Gallants overcame AS Vita Club 3–2 over two legs.
 They won the first leg 2–1, with Ngema scoring both goals.
-Gallants trailed 1–0 in the second leg, before Sibusiso Nkosi's late equaliser secured Gallants an aggregrate victory.
+Gallants trailed 1–0 in the second leg, before Sibusiso Nkosi's late equaliser secured Gallants an aggregate victory.

 Gallants lost 1–0 on aggregate against TP Mazembe in the play-off round.
 TP Mazembe won the first leg 1–0 in Burundi and held Gallants to a 0–0 draw in South Africa to qualify for the CAF Confederation Cup group stage.